 HOW DO I REGISTER?

-1) you can register online here
+1) you can register online here during the enrollment period

 2) For paper registration form, please contact SGM coordinator listed below.

 For more information about the SGM program, contact Vivian Preston Sellers.